reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 ### Making an interactive component {/*making-an-interactive-component*/}

 Let's fill the `Square` component with an `X` when you click it.
 Declare a function called `handleClick` inside of the `Square`.
-Then, add `onClick` to the props of the button JSX element returned from the `Square` component:
+Then, add `onClick` to the props of the button JSX element returned from the `Square`:

 ```js {2-4,9}
 function Square({ value }) {